 Molly Bryck is a Manhattan based potter and ceramics teacher.
 She teaches children’s classes and private lessons at Mugi Pottery.
 She sells her work on commission, on Etsy and at Mugi, and her pottery has been featured several times on Epicurious.
 Originally from Amherst, Massachusetts, Molly received her B.A. from Barnard College where she studied Visual Arts and Art History, concentrating in functional ceramics.
 Valuing simple creature comforts, domestic spaces, and the intersection of art and utility, Molly works to create simple yet elegant functional vessels that become a part of daily life.

 Heidi Sellack Golan

 Heidi has been working with clay since the age of fourteen.
 She began teaching pottery to children in 1991, while living in Israel.
-Her experience also includes working with autistic children, senior citizens and selling her work at local fairs.
+Her experience also includes working with autistic children, senior citizens and selling her work at local markets and fairs.
 Concurrently, Heidi, participated in continuing education in ceramics for seven years at Tel Hai College in northern Israel.

+In 2005, Heidi returned to New York City, and came to Mugi Studio.
+She has been working as an Associate and teaching children's classes and presently adult classes as well.
 Her goal for her students is to help them learn the techniques to produce pots they can be proud of, while enjoying the process, regardless of the outcome.

-Heidi has a B.A. in Educational Studies from Empire State (SUNY); anAAS degree in Graphics and Advertising from Parsons School of Design, and a Certificate in Art Therapy from the New School for Social Research.
+Heidi has a B.A. in Educational Studies from Empire State (SUNY); an AAS degree in Graphics and Advertising from Parsons School of Design, and a Certificate in Art Therapy from the New School for Social Research.